ObjectModules/deploy/[Mapping]-Concept.md

 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)
 The diagram as shown in _Figure 1_ has 4 elements.
 Each represent each element inside the mapping.
 So it is valid for all the above mappings.
 We just need to put what we need as a text above the box.

-Let;s take a look into each mapping.
+Let's take a look into each mapping.
 You may find that in our case this text can be each of
 * `Food`
 * `Library`
 * `Your Data`